 Real option valuation is based upon transferring models developed for financial markets to actual investment decisions.
 Assessment of the value embedded in real options requires a detailed analysis of the inputs.
-However, the inputs required for applying option pricing techniques are quite often difficult to get or even estimate.
+However, the inputs required for applying option pricing techniques quite often are difficult to get or even estimate.

-One of the distinguishable features of the option pricing techniques is that the future values of the underlying asset are unpredictable.
-Future values are assumed to follow certain defined processes and numerical techniques that try to approximate this process.
+One of the distinguishable features of the option pricing techniques is that future values of the underlying asset are not predicted.
+Future values are assumed to follow a certain defined process and numerical techniques try to approximate this process.
 A key assumption is perfect knowledge of the asset price that determines exercise policy and option value.
 In capital budgeting projects it is sometimes very difficult, if not impossible to identify the correct stochastic process that the underlying asset follows.
-However, if there are difficulties in determining the initial value of the underlying asset or difficulties in determining the parameters for the assumed diffusion process governing the behavior of the underlying asset, than the usage of an option-based model is limited.
+However, if there are difficulties in determining the initial value of the underlying asset or difficulties in determining the parameters for the assumed diffusion process governing the behaviour of the underlying asset, than the use of option-based models is limited.